Country Research Leads

 DR Samia Khan

-Samia Khan is a Professor of Education.
+Samia Khan is an Associate Professor of Education.
 Dr. Khan graduated from the University of Alberta with degrees in science and education.
 Samia worked as a scientist, and following her degree in education, worked as a Canadian public-school science teacher.
 During her time, Dr. Khan initiated two STEM in-and out of school programs.
-The first program led to a mandatory science project-based inquiry course and the second lead to retention of vulnerable youth in science.
+The first program led to a mandatory science project-based inquiry course and the second led to engagement of youth in science.
 Both efforts garnered the national Prime Minister’s Award for Teaching Excellence in Science, Mathematics, and Technology.
 Samia completed her masters and dissertation in science education at the University of Massachusetts-Amherst, US.
 By graduation, Dr. Khan joined the Faculty of Education at the University of British Columbia in Vancouver.
 While at UBC, Dr. Khan has worked to understand how to improve education in STEM.
 Dr. Khan has published in international peer-reviewed journals in her field, such as: Science Education; Science Teacher Education, and International Journal of Science Education.
 She has also garnered continuous funding from the US, Canada, and the UK and been awarded a UBC Research Award and the Canadian Society for the Study of Education’s New Scholar Award for her research.
-Dr. Samia Khan is formerly the Associate Dean of Research and a Chair of Education in the School of Education and Social Work at the University of Dundee, UK.
+Dr. Samia Khan is formerly the Associate Dean of Research and a Chair of Education in the School of Education and Social Work at UoD in the UK.
 Her leadership role in the UK was to build the research profile of the institution and research capacity of senior and emerging scholars in education.
 She regularly consults for governments on STEM Education.

 Dr Chatree Faikhamta